peter-xxxxx/raytracer.py/README.md

 ## raytracer.py

-This is a very easy understandable Python version ray tracing program.
+This is a very easy understandable Python version ray tracing program code by DeerMichel.

-We used the PyCUDA to accelerate the ray tracing rendering program.
+We used the PyCUDA to accelerate the ray tracing rendering program as our heterogeneous computing course.
 Now it can finish rendering in minute.
+Works on tesseract server, too.

 Prefer to run on Python 2, need to change `Queue` to `queue` to run on Python 3

 `python main.py` to run CPU program

-`python main_gpu` to run CUDA GPU version program
+`python main_gpu.py` to run CUDA GPU version program

+The output is a PPM format image file.

 > From orginal arthor: